Shared Types

 yarray.insert(0, [subArray]) // Throws exception!

 The other data types work similarly to Y.Array.
-The complete documentation is available in the shared types section that covers each type and the event format in detail.
+The complete documentation is available in the shared types section, which covers each type and the event format in detail.

 Caveats